life4/enc/README.md

 **Tip**: signatures can be armored using `enc sig armor`.

-The signature will contain ID of the key that was used to generate it:
+The signature will contain the ID of the key that was used to generate it:

 ```bash
 $ cat message.sig | enc sig id